-The transformer over fluxing protection protects the transformer from overheating of the core caused by the over fluxing in the transformer.
-The voltage and frequency ratio(v/f) is responsible factor for over fluxing in transformer.
-In this post we will learn the transformer over fluxing protection.
+The transformer over-fluxing protection protects the core from overheating caused by over-fluxing.
+The voltage and frequency ratio(v/f) is responsible for over-fluxing in the transformer.
+In this post, we will learn about transformer over-fluxing protection.

 The Flux density of the CRGO Core:

-The magnetization curve of the different material is as given below.
+The magnetization curve of the different materials is given below.

-The transformer is designed for the flux density of 1.7 Tesla so that 110 % increase in the flux density can be allowed.
-The maximum over fluxing in transformer shall not exceed 110% of the designed flux density, and the transformer can be operated continuously at 110 % of the designed flux density.
-However, the operation of the transformer above 110% and up to 130 % of the flux density can be allowed for a shorter period of the time.
-If the flux density increases to 140 %, the transformer shall be tripped instantaneously to avoid the permanent damage.
+The transformer is designed for the flux density of 1.7 Tesla so that a 110 % increase in the flux density can be allowed.
+The maximum over-fluxing in the transformer shall not exceed 110% of the designed flux density, and the transformer can be operated continuously at 110 % of the designed flux density.
+However, the transformer operation above 110% and up to 130 % of the flux density can be allowed for a shorter time.
+If the flux density increases to 140 %, the transformer shall be tripped instantaneously to avoid permanent damage.
 The flux density in the core is proportional to the ratio of V/f.
 The flux in the core remains constant for the constant V/f ratio.
-The mathematical expression of the flux density is as given below
+The mathematical expression of the flux density is given below.

 The voltage induced in the primary when the sinusoidal voltage is applied is